If you're concerned about an animal's welfare

 Travel is allowed for essential personal movement in your area, including for accessing local services and businesses.
 When travelling to deliver an animal, such as a puppy, you'll need to ensure that safe practices are implemented.
 For example, ensuring a safe distance between all people involved in transporting and receiving the animal, and practicing good hygiene practices, such as hand washing.

-You cannot travel to another region to personally deliver an animal as part of a sale or adoption, as this isn't essential travel.
+You cannot travel to another region to personally deliver an animal as part of a sale or adoption.
 However, transporting the animal as freight with a commercial pet transport company is available.
 This will likely be via land transport.
 Check with commercial providers.

 Visiting your horses during Alert Level 3